leesei/leesei.github.io/src/content/post/hackintosh.md

 [Mac OS High Sierra Hackintosh Install Clover Walkthrough - Hackintosher](https://hackintosher.com/guides/macos-high-sierra-hackintosh-install-clover-walkthrough/)
 [[Guide] Booting the OS X installer on LAPTOPS with Clover | tonymacx86.com](https://www.tonymacx86.com/threads/guide-booting-the-os-x-installer-on-laptops-with-clover.148093/)

-## MacOS over Type 1 Hypervisor
+## macOS over Type 1 Hypervisor

-[Apple won't like this... - Run MacOS on ANY PC - YouTube](https://www.youtube.com/watch?v=ATnpEOo3GJA) with KVM and VFIO to passthrough GPU and USB to VM
+[Apple won't like this... - Run macOS on ANY PC - YouTube](https://www.youtube.com/watch?v=ATnpEOo3GJA) with KVM and VFIO to passthrough GPU and USB to VM
 [Best Way to Run macOS & Windows On Single Computer At the Same Time! - YouTube](https://www.youtube.com/watch?v=jdYyfoZcgJI)

 [An Open Letter to Linus Tech Tips (and a PSA) - The Passthrough POST](https://passthroughpo.st/an-open-letter-to-linus-tech-tips-and-a-psa/)